QuantEcon/lecture-source-py/source/rst/inventory_dynamics.rst

 Here our main aim is to learn more about simulation, time series and Markov dynamics.

-While our Markov environment is related to that found in our :doc:`lecture on finite Markov chains <finite_markov>`, the state space is a continuum in the current application.
+While our Markov environment and many of the concepts we consider are related to those found in our :doc:`lecture on finite Markov chains <finite_markov>`, the state space is a continuum in the current application.

 Let's start with some imports